The Weyl bound for Dirichlet $L$-functions of cube-free conductor: Introduction

 \section{Introduction}

 Subconvex estimates for $L$-functions play a major role in modern analytic number theory.
-The first subconvex estimate is due to Weyl, who showed in 1922 that The exponent $1/6$ appearing in \eqref{WeylBound} is a consequence of the method of Weyl differencing for estimating exponential sums.
-This method itself is important for studying exponential sums and has immediate applications to lattice point counting problems.
+The first subconvex estimate is due to Weyl and Hardy-Littlewood, who showed that The exponent $1/6$ appearing in \eqref{WeylBound} is a consequence of Weyl's differencing method for estimating exponential sums, introduced in 1916.
+This method itself is important for studying equidistribution and has immediate applications to lattice point counting problems.

-Today we call a subconvex bound of the form $L(1/2, \pi) \ll Q(\pi)^{1/6+\varepsilon}$ \emph{the Weyl bound}, where $Q(\pi)$ is the analytic conductor of the automorphic $L$-function $L(1/2, \pi)$.
+Today we call a subconvex bound of the form $L(1/2, \pi) \ll_{\eps} Q(\pi)^{1/6+\varepsilon}$ \emph{the Weyl bound}, where $Q(\pi)$ is the analytic conductor of the automorphic $L$-function $L(1/2, \pi)$.
 The Weyl bound is only known in a few cases, notably for quadratic twists of certain self-dual $\GL_2$ automorphic forms; see \cite{CI} \cite{Ivic} \cite{YoungCubic} \cite{PetrowYoung} for example.

 Estimating the Dirichlet $L$-functions $L(1/2,\chi)$ of conductor $q$ as $q \to \infty$ is analogous to estimating $\zeta(1/2+it)$ as $t \to \infty$, but the former is a harder and more arithmetic problem.
-In 1963, Burgess \cite{Burgess} showed by a completely different method that for all $\eps>0$ Burgess's method required new ideas, in particular it uses the Riemann Hypothesis for curves over finite fields.
+In 1963, Burgess \cite{Burgess} showed by a completely different method that Burgess's method required new ideas, in particular it uses the Riemann Hypothesis for curves over finite fields.
 Note that the Burgess exponent of $3/16$ falls short of the exponent $1/6$ found by Weyl.
 Curiously, the exponent $3/16$ often re-occurs in the modern incarnations of these problems, see \cite{BlomerHarcosMichel} \cite{BlomerHarcos} \cite{WuGL1timesGL2} \cite{WuGL1} for example.

 Even for the case of Dirichlet $L$-functions, the Burgess bound has only been improved in some limited special cases.
-In a major breakthrough, Conrey and Iwaniec \cite{CI} obtained a Weyl-quality bound for \emph{quadratic} characters of odd conductor using techniques from automorphic forms and Deligne's solution of the Weil conjectures for varieties over finite fields.
+In a breakthrough, Conrey and Iwaniec \cite{CI} obtained a Weyl-quality bound for \emph{quadratic} characters of odd conductor using techniques from automorphic forms and Deligne's solution of the Weil conjectures for varieties over finite fields.
 Another class of results, such as \cite{BarbanLinnikTshudakov} and \cite{HeathBrownHybrid}, consider situations where the conductor $q$ of $\chi$ runs over prime powers or otherwise has some special factorizations.
 Notably, Mili\'cevi\'c \cite{Milicevic} recently obtained a sub-Weyl subconvex bound when $q=p^n$ with $n$ large.

 One of the main results of this paper (see Corollary \ref{coro:WeylBound}) gives a Weyl-exponent subconvex bound for any Dirichlet $L$-function of cube-free conductor.
 In particular, we give the first improvement on the Burgess bound for all Dirichlet $L$-functions of prime conductor.